Fore people: Nokoti in folklore

 Nokoti is a forest spirit common in Fore folklore.
 A nokoti is portrayed as a tall masculine man carrying a small axe or small bag that contains his magical power.
 A nokoti would live in an isolated mysterious part of the forest, such as an unusual rock formation or misshaped tree.
 The area in which nokoti live (ples masalai in Melanesian) is considered sacred and should not be disturbed.
 Any person that intrudes would be afflicted with illnesses caused by the Nokoti kionei (Nikoti's poison).
 For example, if a family with a child slept overnight in the ples masalai, the nokoti would steal and hide a lock of the child's hair.
-If the hair wasn't found, then the child would die from illness.
+If the hair was not found, then the child would die from illness.
 Adults would not die, but their genitalia would become inflamed.

 Nokoti were not always harmful—they would bless individuals with superior hunting skills or increased fertility.
 One common tale of this benevolence recounts the life of a hunter who discovers a unique rock formation while hunting.
 He climbs to the top and finds a nokoti named Walusubo, sitting on sugar cane leaves.
 The man asks for Walusubo's bag.
 Walusubo agrees to give him the bag in the future and tells him to eat the sugar leaves in the meantime.
 He then gives the hunter instructions that vastly improve his hunting abilities.
 After the hunter dies, his kin return to the rock, but Walusubo has died with the hunter (they were nagaiya).
 Although the magic bag vanished with the nokoti, the kin gain the strength to vanquish many foes when they eat the sugar leaves on that rock formation.
 Since then the rock formation is known as Walusubo Yaba, or Walusubo's stone.